seud0nym/tch-gui-unhide/utilities/README.md

 ```

 ## mtd-backup
-Backs up the MTD partitions to an attached USB device or SSHFS attached filesystem.
+Backs up the device partitions to an attached USB device or SSHFS attached filesystem.
 Only unchanged partitions are backed up after the first execution.

 USB devices have priority over SSHFS filesystems.
 ```